guilhemmarchand/nmon-for-splunk/docs/installation_splunkcloud.rst

 However, please note that Splunk does not allow any application to monitor Cloud instances performances, such as the deployment matrix differs from on premise installations.

-**Nmon Performance Monitor is a vetted Cloud application, that will be deployed by Splunk Cloud staff on demand.**
+**Nmon Performance Monitor is a vetted Cloud application, that can be deployed by Cloud Ops teams or in self-service.**

+**The PA-nmon_light is a simple package that contains indexing time parsing configuration for Splunk Cloud indexers, and should be deployed by Cloud Ops teams.**

+**INDEX CREATION: The index must be created manually using self-services, or on behalf of you by Cloud Ops.
+The default index model uses an index called "nmon".**

 *Matrix deployment for Splunk Cloud:*